|© UNICEF/ HQ06-2587/Kamber|

 Country programmes at the centre

-Programme documents from some 25 countries will be reviewed by the board members this week.
-UNICEF Executive Director Ann M. Veneman noted that although discussions here are vitally important, the organization’s most important work is done in the field, where outcomes are delivered that make a difference to the lives of millions of children.
+Programme documents from some 25 countries will be reviewed by the board members here this week.
+UNICEF Executive Director Ann M. Veneman noted that although discussions here are vitally important, the organization’s most important work is done in the field.

-Some programmes target children in countries ranked among the poorest in the world, Ms. Veneman noted, while others address the needs of countries with higher income levels – but where, nevertheless, children are in need of protection and support.
+It is in the field that outcomes are delivered that make a difference to the lives of millions of children, Ms. Veneman said.
+Some programmes target children in countries ranked among the poorest in the world, she noted, while others address the needs of countries with higher income levels – but where, nevertheless, children are in need of protection and support.

 UNICEF’s programmes deal with countries emerging from conflict, countries facing high HIV prevalence and countries with serious internal disparities, Ms. Veneman continued.
 UNICEF’s role in each of these environments is to help provide opportunities that allow children to achieve their potential.